maxthraxx/WFGY/ProblemMap/README.md

 # WFGY Problem Map 1.0 — bookmark it. you’ll need it
 ## 🛡️ reproducible AI bugs, permanently fixed at the reasoning layer

----

-> **❓ BigBig Question — If AI bugs are not random but mathematically inevitable, can we finally define and prevent them?**
-> *(this repo is one experiment toward that direction)*

----

 **WFGY Problem Map = a reasoning layer for your AI.**
 load [**TXT OS**](https://github.com/onestardao/WFGY/blob/main/OS/README.md) or [**WFGY Core**](https://github.com/onestardao/WFGY/tree/main/core), then ask: *“which problem map number am i hitting?”*
 you’ll get a diagnosis and exact fix steps — no infra changes required.